 Naming of Solar System Objects and Features

-The IAU has been the arbiter of planetary and satellite nomenclature since its inception in 1919.
+The IAU has been the arbiter of planetary and satellite nomenclature since its inception in 1919 (also see Resolution 13 of the Fourth United Nations Conference on the Standardization of Geographical Names, held in Geneva in 1982).
 The various IAU Working Groups normally handle this process, and their decisions primarily affect the professional astronomers.
 But from time to time the IAU takes decisions and makes recommendations on issues concerning astronomical matters affecting other sciences or the public.
 Such decisions and recommendations are not enforceable by any national or international law; rather they establish conventions that are meant to help our understanding of astronomical objects and processes.
 Hence, IAU recommendations should rest on well-established scientific facts and have a broad consensus in the community concerned.

 Planetary nomenclature, like terrestrial nomenclature, is used to uniquely identify a feature on the surface of a planet or satellite so that the feature can be easily located, described, and discussed.
 The procedure is as follows: